AKuederle/AKuederle.github.io/posts/_posts/13-04-2015-Scientific-Python-NOW-1.md

 normalised_data = data/data.max()
 {% endhighlight %}

-To create appropriate x-values, we have to know, what our x-axes actually represents.
-Let's assume, our spectral data was recorded with wavelength in a range from 100 - 1000 nm.
+To create appropriate x-values we have to know what our x-axes actually represents.
+Let's assume, our spectral data was recorded with wavelengths in a range from 100 - 1000 nm.
 Now we can use *np.linspace* to create a new array.
 We gonna use 250 points to match the length of our data array.

 {% highlight Python %}
 x_values = np.linspace(100, 1000, 250)
 {% endhighlight %}

-Because we are only interested (for now particular reason) in data from index 20 upwards, we have to cut of these first 19 datapoints utilizing the power of array slicing.
+Because we are only interested (just for the porpoise of this tutorial) in  the data from index 20 upwards, we have to cut of these first 19 datapoints utilizing the power of array slicing.

 {% highlight Python %}
 normalised_data = normalised_data[19:]
 x_values = x_values[19:]
 {% endhighlight %}

-Last thing to do, is plotting the data.
+Last thing to do is plotting the data.

 {% highlight Python %}
 plt.plot(x_values, normalised_data)
 {% endhighlight %}
+...
+And we are done!

-If something went wrong, check with the working code on [Github](https://github.com/AKuederle/scipy-tutorial/blob/master/example1.py).
+If something went wrong, check with my code on [Github](https://github.com/AKuederle/scipy-tutorial/blob/master/example1.py).

 However, if everything went well, you should end up with the following picture: